CZ-NIC/knot/doc/reference.rst

 Possible values:

 - ``none`` - never publish any CDS or CDNSKEY records in the zone
-- ``empty`` - publish special CDS and CDNSKEY records indicating turning off DNSSEC
+- ``delete-dnssec`` - publish special CDS and CDNSKEY records indicating turning off DNSSEC
-- ``rollover`` - publish CDS and CDNSKEY records only for the period of KSK submission (newly generated KSK either initial or during rollover)
 - ``always`` - always publish CDS and CDNSKEY records for the current KSK

 *Default:* always